sededu/sededu/README.md

 This project is licensed under the GNU GPL License - see the [full license](https://github.com/amoodie/sededu/blob/master/LICENSE.md) file for details.
 It is provided without warranty or guaranteed support.
+Each submodule may be licensed under a different license, please see the relevant module's license file, README, or project homepage for more information.